MrNati/-Pixel-Art-Maker/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Project Live Preview

 To see a live preview of this repository [Click Me!](https://mrnati.github.io/-Pixel-Art-Maker/)

+Thanks to Google, Udacity and Andela for this opprtunity.